 What is Dalit Capitalism?

 With the advent of neoliberalism in 1991 that dismantled public sector enterprises, Dalits started losing their grounds.
 It was a factored consequence of one of the policies proposed by Dr. B.R.
 Ambedkar.
 He put forward a policy of reservation for the historically marginalised communities in job positions in government-owned sectors.
-Several institutions, in order to resist privatisation, were privatised.
+Several institutions, in order to resist caste based reservation were privatised.
 The Dalit intellectuals, then, shared Marxist viewpoints and were against globalisation and emerging capitalism to hamper the process of privatisation.
 However, it seemed to be a lost battle.
 Hence, Prasad claimed that if the Dalits couldn’t fight against the unjust privatisation of the corporate sectors, they must make space for themselves in those very sectors to thrive and survive.
-Citing examples from the United States where even private sectors positively discriminated against the people of colour, Prasad questioned its viability in India.
+Citing examples from the United States where even private sectors positive discrimination in favour of colour of people, Prasad questioned its viability in India.
 He stood against the objectives of the Dalit movement, which were anti-globalisation and anti-US.
 Hence, “reservation in the private sector” was proposed and later transformed into reality by Prasad.
 He argued that it wasn’t mandatory for the Dalits to always be the proletariats fighting against the bourgeoisie.
 He suggested that the Dalits should now start owning property and have a share in commerce, trade and industry.
 In other words, he put forward the idea of “Democratization of capital”.

 Prasad welcomed the onset of foreign institutions like IBM for the simple fact that it was easier for Dalits to negotiate with foreign capitalists as they were free of the idea of caste hierarchy, unlike every Indian.
 While Dalit intellectuals like Anand Teltumbe still opposed the idea of globalisation coupled with capitalism, scholars like Kancha Ilaiah, who, too, was initially against it, finally accepted and promoted it.
 Ilaiah referred to the process as “cultural globalisation”.
 This would allow the Dalits entry into various economic sectors which would lead to the creation of Dalit bourgeoisie.